M4GNV5/PointerScript/LanguageDoc.md

 function tar(name, args...) { /* ... */ }
 ```
 ### ArgumentDefinition
-Arguments will be set to the value to the caller provides or the default value if provided otherwise to `undefined`.
+Arguments will be set to the value the caller provides or the default value if provided otherwise to `undefined`.
 ```js
 //Identifier [ '=' Expression ]
 ```